jundalisay/spblist/content/en/research/descartes/passions/article-138.md

 For when something that we have believed depends on Fortune does not happen, this shows that one of the necessary causes to produce it has failed, and consequently that it was absolutely impossible; and that something else, that we thought absolutely impossible, could easily happen, only by the concurrence of all its causes.

 ### 146. Concerning those things that depend on us and on others

 Therefore, we must entirely reject the common opinion that there exists outside of us a Fortune which causes things to happen or not happen according to its pleasure.

-Everything is guided by divine Providence, whose eternal decree is so infallible and immutable that, except for things which this same decree has willed to depend on our free will, we must consider that nothing happens to us which is not necessary and as if fated, so that we should not err in desiring that it happen differently.
+Everything is guided by divine Providence, whose eternal decree is so infallible and immutable.

+that, except for things which this same decree has willed to depend on our free will, we must consider that

+Nothing happens to us which is fated or not necessary.

+so that we should not err in desiring that it happen differently.

-But since the majority of our Desires extend to things which do not all depend on us or entirely on others, we must carefully distinguish in them what depends only on us, so as to extend our desire only to that alone.
-And for the rest, even though we should consider the outcome entirely fated and immutable, so that our Desire does not concern itself with it, we should nonetheless consider the reasons which make its success more or less hopeful, so that they may serve to guide our actions.
+But the majority of our Desires extend to things which do not all depend on us or entirely on others.

+**This is why we must carefully distinguish in them what depends only on us, so as to extend our desire only to that alone.**

+For the rest, even though we should consider the outcome entirely fated and immutable, so that our Desire does not concern itself with it, we should nonetheless consider the reasons which make its success more or less hopeful, so that they may serve to guide our actions.

-For example, if we have business in a place where we can go by two different paths, one of which is customarily much safer than the other, even though perhaps the decree of Providence is such that if we take the path considered safer, we will still inevitably be robbed, and on the contrary, we may pass by the other without any danger, we should not therefore be indifferent in choosing one or the other, nor rely on the unchangeable fate of this decree.
+Assume we have business in a place where we can go by 2 different paths, one of which is customarily much safer than the other.

+Even though perhaps the decree of Providence is such that if we take the path considered safer, we will still inevitably be robbed, and on the contrary, we may pass by the other without any danger, we should not therefore be indifferent in choosing one or the other, nor rely on the unchangeable fate of this decree.

-But reason dictates that we should choose the path that is customarily safer; and our Desire should find fulfillment in this when we have followed it, whatever harm may have befallen us, because this harm being inevitable to us, we have had no reason to wish to be exempt from it, but only to do the best that our understanding could know, as I suppose we have done.
+But reason dictates that we should choose the path that is customarily safer.

+We feel our Desire fulfilled when we have followed it, whatever harm may have befallen us, because this harm being inevitable to us, we have had no reason to wish to be exempt from it, but only to do the best that our understanding could know, as I suppose we have done.

 When one exercises oneself to distinguish in this way between Fate and Fortune, one easily accustoms oneself to regulate one's Desires in such a manner that, inasmuch as their fulfillment depends only on us, they can always give us complete satisfaction.

 ### 147. The inner Emotions of the soul